GENERAL RULES AND REGULATIONS

 The speed limit with the cemetery grounds shall not exceed 10 mph.
 No Double Parking is allowed (automobiles parked on both sides of road blocking through traffic).

 Please beware that the cemetery is not on a complete flat elevation and that care must be taken to prevent potential trips and falls.
 If handicap access is a concern for attending a service or visiting grounds, please call the administration office for assistance as available.

 Cemetery is not responsible for any theft or damage to personal vehicles while on District grounds.
 Please keep your vehicle locked at all times when unattended.

-No alcohol, illegal drug use, picnicking, multi-legged canopies, sport activities, loitering, washing cars, or dogs allowed.
+No alcohol, illegal drug use, picnicking, multi-legged canopies, sport activities, loitering, washing cars, or pets (animals) allowed.

 Personal vehicles are not allowed on any portions of the cemetery that is not specifically designed for traffic, absolutely no vehicles should be driven onto areas containing grave markers.

 The use of any electric or gas equipment on the cemetery grounds is prohibited unless expressly authorized by the District.

 Fireworks, open flames including candles, discharging of firearms and all other flammable or combustible materials are prohibited.

 Vendors wishing to perform services on District grounds, including playing live music, are required to obtain a vendor permit from the administrative office prior to performing services.